 Working with Ticking Fabric

 If you have a decorative ticking print fabric, it’s easy to sew like any other medium weight décor fabric.

 Featherproof ticking can be a coarse, stiff material that’s a bit challenging to cut and sew.
 For this reason, avoid complicated shapes with many seams and use it for large flat panels.

 If hand sewing is required, use a sail needle or a curved needle and a thimble or guard to give more force to help to pierce the cloth.

 Preparation and Care

 Pre-washing is an option if you plan to wash your finished project as this will shrink the ticking before you start.
-However, dry cleaning or vacuuming are the recommended ways to keep it clean when completed due to excessive shrinkage.
+However, dry cleaning or vacuuming are the recommended ways to keep it clean when completed due to excessive shrinkage and possible color bleeding.
 If you do wash it, iron while it is still damp for a smoother finish.

 Use sharp, long bladed shears to cut ticking.
 As it is coarse, it may be hard on the hands so take your time and pace yourself.

 When joining pieces of fabric try using household pins which are thicker than dressmaker’s pins or try holding the layers together using flat clips, like binder clips.

 Working with ticking is similar to sewing and handling a strong, heavy-weight denim.
 A denim needle will penetrate the fabric.
 Choose a size 90/14, 100/16, or 110/18, depending on the density of the ticking.